 iMyFone MirrorTo app has already left the tails wagging in the market.
 It comes preloaded with all the features that you want in a premium screen mirroring app.

-With iMyFone MirrorTo, you can effortlessly control your phone with a large screen from a computer, fluently play mobile games or manage social Apps without delay on PC, and conveniently operate keyboard when mirroring screen to PC.
+With iMyFone MirrorTo, you can effortlessly control your phone with a large screen from a computer, fluently play mobile games or manage social Apps without delay on PC, and conveniently stream in-app displays and audio to cofferencing software.

 AllShare is perfect if you’re hoping to stream content to your Apple TV from Android.
 It’s also pre-loaded on all Samsung devices, so it is the obvious choice if you’re a Galaxy user.
 It’s also really easy to use and ensures seamless projection from your phone to your TV.